kinderp/teaster/README.md

 :warning: teaster is just a POC and it is in the early stage of his hard life.
 Does not exist any validation for the input requests yet and unit tests cover just a little part of the entire codebase.
 So what teaster does well untill now is: it crashes :boom: and make you feel frustated :)

+## Create a couple

+See all the steps below

 ### Run input interface

 ```